Wolbyte/go_otp/README.md

 > [!CAUTION]
 > If you set `GIN_MODE=release`, the swagger docs will not be hosted as a security measure

+This project uses [swag](https://github.com/swaggo/swag) to automatically generate documentation from annotations in the code.

+If you apply any changes to the docs you can re-build them again with `swag init` (follow the upstream installation instructions)

 Interactive Swagger documentation with examples is available at:

     http://localhost:8080/swagger/index.html